-Family/life event changes: Certain life events and/or changes in status may be considered qualifying life events, allowing limited changes to your benefits election.
+Life changes or family status changes: Certain life events and/or changes in status may be considered qualifying life events, allowing limited changes to your benefits election.
 Internal Revenue Code (IRC) regulations require that these changes be made within 31 days of the qualifying life event.
 If you are expecting or experiencing a qualifying life event, contact a CU Employee Services benefits professional immediately to discuss the process, required forms and deadlines.